 This means framing the proposal as a prized resource and something only customers with a good requirement-success fit receive.
 This also means that the sales executive should not provide a proposal to a prospect as a tool for building the business case.

-Instead, sales executive should have the customer use the Buyer’s Guide and related resources (such as Case Studies, Loss Calculator) to build a business case and an organizational change management plan.
+Instead, the sales executive should have the customer use the Buyer’s Guide and related resources (such as Case Studies, Loss Calculator) to build a business case and an organizational change management plan.

 Together, the sales executive and customer will use the Sales Proposal Template to produce an internal-only decision package.
-They will optimize that decision package for inspection by a remote and skeptical decision-maker and heavy-weight influencers.
+They will optimize that decision package for inspection by remote and skeptical decision-maker and heavy-weight influencers.

 Key components of a Sales Proposal

-An effective Proposal consists of the following components:
+An effective proposal consists of the following components:

 - Interactive presentation template for building an effective proposal